spotify/Mobius.swift/README.md

 }
 ```

-Mobius takes sends each of the effects you return in any state transition to something called an *Effect Handler*.
+Mobius sends each of the effects you return in any state transition to something called an *Effect Handler*.
 Let's make one of those now:
 ```swift
 import AVFoundation
 import MobiusExtras

 class PlaySoundEffectHandler: ConnectableClass<CounterEffect, CounterEvent> {
     override func handle(_ input: CounterEffect) {
         AudioServicesPlayAlertSound(SystemSoundID(1322))